programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

     library(jsonlite)

-In the following, we start of with some data processing before moving on to the actual visualisation.
+In the following, we start with some data processing before moving on to the actual visualisation.
 What you are asking the data here is a two-piece question:

--   First of you want to know the dispersion of the tweets over time.
+-   First, the dispersion of the tweets over time.
--   Second, you want to know how many of these contain a the hashtag "\#sesamestreet".
+-   Second, how many of these tweets contain a the hashtag "\#sesamestreet".

-Especially the last question needs some data wranglig before it is possible to answer it.
+Especially the last question needs some data wrangling before it is possible to answer it.
 The process here is to create a new column which has the value "TRUE" if the tweet contains the hashtag and FALSE if not.
-This is done with the `mutate()`-function, which creates a new column called "has\_sesame\_ht".
-To put the TRUE/FALSE-values in this column we use the `str_detect()`-function.
+This is done with the `mutate()` function, which creates a new column called "has\_sesame\_ht".
+To put the TRUE/FALSE values in this column we use the `str_detect()` function.
 This function is told that it is detecting on the column "text", which contains the tweet.
 Next it is told what it is detecting.
-Here we use the `regex()`-function within `str_detect()` and by doing that we can specify that we are interested in all variants of the hashtag (eg \#SesameStreet, \#Sesamestreet,
+Here we use the `regex()` function within `str_detect()` and by doing that we can specify that we are interested in all variants of the hashtag (eg \#SesameStreet, \#Sesamestreet,
 \#sesamestreet, \#SESAMESTREET, etc.).
 This is achieved by setting "ignore\_case = TRUE".

-The next step is another `mutate()`-function, where we create a new column "date".
+The next step is another `mutate()` function, where we create a new column "date".
 This column will contain just the date of the tweets instead of the entire timestamp from Twitter that not only contains the date, but also the hour, minute and second of the Tweet.
-This is obtained with the `date()`-function from the "lubridate"-packages, which is told that it should extract the date from the "created\_at"-column.
+This is obtained with the `date()` function from the "lubridate" packages, which is told that it should extract the date from the "created\_at" column.
-Lastly we use the `count`-function from the "tidyverse"-package to count TRUE/FALSE-values in the “has\_sesame\_ht”-column per day in the data set.
+Lastly we use the `count` function from the "tidyverse" package to count TRUE/FALSE-values in the “has\_sesame\_ht” column per day in the data set.
 The function `%>%` will be explained in more detail in the next example.

     sesamestreet_data %>%
       mutate(has_sesame_ht = str_detect(text, regex("#sesamestreet", ignore_case = TRUE))) %>%